jsgoodlife0511/A-Reflection-on-LLM-Parameters/The meaning and importance of each parameter.md

 ### (3) Context Window and Max Sequence Length
 **Context Window** differs from each LLM model.
 It determines how many tokens the model can process at once.
 **Max Sequence Length**(max_seq_length) determines the maximum length during training; Ideally it should be less than context window.
 Otherwise data can be lost.
+Longer max sequence length uses more memory, so batch size usually needs to be smaller to fit GPU limits.